spotify/cassandra-reaper/README.md

     Repair schedule will get deleted only if there are no associated repair runs for the schedule.
     Delete all the related repair runs before calling this endpoint.

+## Login Resource

+* POST     /login
+  * Expected form parameters:
+      * *username*: username
+      * *password*: password
+  * Performs the authentication based on the `shiro` configuration and creates the session when successful
+  * Returns an error when password combination is not valid

+* POST     /logout
+  * Expected query parameters: *None*
+  * Invalidates the current session

 Doing a Release (on this repository)
 ------------------------------------